goodahead/ventor-merp/ventor_base/doc/index.rst

 |

 * 15.0.1.9.0 (2023-xx-xx)
-    - Added the setting 'Scan destination once' to the Warehouse Operations menu
+    - Added the setting 'Scan destination location once' to the Warehouse Operations menu

 * 15.0.1.8.0 (2023-06-26)
     - Added the setting 'Force pack' to the Package Management menu